lanl-ansi/MINLPLib.jl/README.md

   "NSOSCONS"   => 0
 ```

-## Build your own reference library
+## Build your own instance library
 Currently, MINLPLibJuMP.jl contains over 6000 instances.
 Experimenting with all
-these instances can be computationally heavy and risky given the uncertain conditions
+of them can be computationally heavy and risky.
-might happen due to a variety of issues.
 For research projects, the scope is usually
-limited on a specific type of problems rather than all of them.
-Hence, it is necessary
-to construct you very own library for your very own experiments.
-The existing libraries
+limited to a specific type of problems.
+Hence, it is necessary to construct you very own
-can often be a mixture of different category problems and the characteristics of one library
-is very broad.
-Below, we write a small `.jl` script that will generate a reference library (
+library for your very own experiments.
+Below, we write a small `.jl` script that will generate a
-without actually copying the problem) called `USERLib` that collect all instances with
+user instance library (without actually copying the problem) called `USERLib` that collect all instances with
-`exp` function in the constraints.
-The directory will be created with name `USERLib` under
+`exp` function.
+The directory will be created with name `instance/USERLib`.
-`instances`.

 ```
 using MINLPLibJuMP